An Image Registration Model in Electron Backscatter Diffraction: Optimization Algorithm

 Then, the ADMM aims to solve the constrained problem starting with an initial guess $ (u_s^0, w_s^0, z_s^0, \omega_s^0, \lambda_h^0,\lambda_g^0) $ iteratively based on the alternating primal-dual procedure

 see \cite{BSS2016}.
 Unfortunately, we cannot give an explicit solution for the primal problems \eqref{eq:UVmin} and \eqref{eq:ZWmin}.
 Instead, we minimize the augmented Lagrangian $L_\mu$ for the primal variables iteratively using the algorithms in Appendix \ref{app:B}.
 More precisely, the optimal $z_s$, $u_s$ and $w_s$ are computed by steepest descent methods with inexact line search, c.f.\ Algorithm~\ref{alg:LineSearch}, whereas the optimal $\omega_s$ is computed analytically.
 Unfortunately, descent methods converge in general only towards local minimizers.
 Furthermore, we like to emphasize that the function $L_\mu$ might not be differentiable at particular points.
 At such points we use a subgradient instead of the gradient.
 Since these points of non-differentiability occur only where the minimum of the distance or norms is achieved, the proposed algorithms might have problems only close to local minimizers, where non-differentiability is present.
 In such cases, it is difficult to determine the correct step size by the line search.
-However, our numerical experiments indicate that the proposed algorithms do perform well even in such corner cases.
+However, our numerical experiments indicate that the proposed algorithms do perform well even in such corner cases. \ independently and parallel for $i=0, \dots, a / s - 1$, $j=0,\dots, b/s - 1$.
+However, since $S^{1}_{s,i,j}$ depends on the variables $u_{s,i+k,j+l}$, $k,l \in \{0,1\}$, we propose to decouple the optimization as described in Algorithm~\ref{alg:Umin}.
+The advantage of the decoupling is that different step lengths can be taken for different regions of the displacement field $u_s$.